graphprotocol/graph-improvement-proposals/gips/0081-indexing-payments.md

 ## High-Level Description

-We are proposing a new coordination mechanism to incentivize subgraph serving to a performant level.
-Such a coordination mechanism is necessary to jump-start, and sometimes maintain, performant subgraph serving.
-One such time is when a subgraph is being upgraded.
-In early conversations this has been referred to as **Direct Indexing Payments** (DIPs).
+We are proposing a new coordination mechanism for gateways to incentivize indexers to serve specific subgraphs.
+Serving a subgraph includes both indexing the subgraph and serving queries.

-In particular, the coordination mechanism has been designed with the following in mind:

-- The objective is to get subgraphs served through the protocol to a sufficiently performant level
+> **_NOTE:_** Earlier conversations referred to this as **Direct Indexing Payments** (DIPs).

+The mechanism works as follows:

+- The gateway defines the desired characteristics of the subgraph serving to meet its consumers needs.
+E.g. latency, uptime, freshness, etc.
+- The gateway assesses historic serving characteristics by indexers.
-- The price to get a subgraph served at said level should ideally be related to the amount of work required.
+- Indexers set their price for serving subgraphs as a function of the amount of work required to index them.
+- The gateway chooses which indexers to incentivize based on all of the above.

-While the proposal is meant to fully support this use case, it does not exclude other use cases that may organically arise.
+> **_NOTE:_** While the proposal is meant to fully support subgraph gateways and indexers coordinating as described, it does not exclude other use cases that may organically arise.
 Several components are generic and can be re-used.

-Looking further into the above, we assert that as described, it has some concerns that we need to address:

-1. Desired performance should be defined by the payer.
-2. Performance can only be assessed after the service has been consumed.
-3. The cost of serving a subgraph is unknown a-priori, and it depends on the desired query performance as well as the indexing cost.

-To solve for the first two, we propose that the gateway is the one coordinating with the indexers.
-Gateways can define and assess Quality of Service (QoS) on an ongoing basis and decide which indexers to continue to work with based on that.
+Most subgraph serving characteristics can only be observed **after** querying.
+At the same time, the desired characteristics vary per consumer.
+Because of this, we propose to have the gateway at the center of the coordination mechanism.
+Gateways can effectively observe characteristics, set expectations on behalf of their consumers and react accordingly when observations don't match expectations.

-To solve for the last concern, we propose that indexers are paid proportionally to the amount of work they do to index the subgraph.
-This amount of work is reported by indexers and thus needs to be sufficiently verifiable for gateways, fishermen or other indexers to dispute how much work was actually done.
+On the other hand the cost of serving a subgraph is unknown a-priori, and it depends on the desired serving characteristics.
+Because of this, we propose to pay indexers proportionally to the amount of work they do to index the subgraph.
+This amount of work is reported by indexers and thus needs to be sufficiently verifiable for gateways, fishermen or other indexers to dispute.

-In particular we propose that the coordination mechanism is underpinned by an **Indexing Agreement** to be drafted by the gateway, shared with a subset of indexers of its choosing and subsequently approved by some of those indexers.
-These agreements are designed to allow for indexers to work and collect for their work without needing to trust the payer.
+The described coordination mechanism is underpinned by an **Indexing Agreement** to be drafted by the gateway, shared with a subset of indexers of its choosing and subsequently accepted by some of those indexers.
+These agreements are designed to allow indexers to work and collect payment for their work without needing to trust the payer.
 They are self-contained in that regard.
 Furthermore, they specify the following:

-1. the subgraph to be indexed
+1. The subgraph to be indexed
-2. the data service that will initiate payment collection
+2. The data service that will initiate payment collection
-3. a deadline by which the agreement must be accepted
+3. A deadline by which the agreement must be accepted
-4. an end date to the agreement
+4. An end date to the agreement
-5. a maximum amount payable for the initial indexing.
+5. A maximum amount payable for the initial indexing.
-6. a maximum amount payable for the ongoing indexing.
+6. A maximum amount payable for the ongoing indexing.
 The ongoing indexing is the indexing that happens between the last collection and the present.
-7. the maximum amount of time that can elapse between collections.
+7. The maximum amount of time that can elapse between collections.
-8. a price per unit of work done.
+8. A price per unit of work done.

-This agreement is to be upheld by protocol smart contracts, leveraging horizon primitives.
+This agreement is to be upheld by protocol smart contracts, leveraging Graph Horizon primitives.
 This means that payers will have to escrow funds similarly to what's done for query fees.
-Between the smart contracts and the escrow, indexers are guaranteed that if they accept an indexing agreement, they'll be compensated as agreed, without the need to trust the agreement's counterpart.
+Between the smart contracts and the escrow, indexers are guaranteed that if they accept an indexing agreement, they'll be compensated as per the agreement, without the need to trust the agreement's counterpart.

 At the same time, agreements are cancellable by either party at any time, with some limitations put in place to allow indexers to collect for all work done up to that point.